Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Appendix (full calculations)

-The supports of the corresponding vertex operator $V_{v,P}^h$, where $h \in H$, and edge operator $E_e^a$, where $a \in A$, intersect only if $v$ lies in the boundary of one of the two (or both) plaquettes $P_1$ and $P_2$ adjacent to $e$.
+\item $E_e^a \circ V_{v,P}^h = V_{v,P}^h \circ E_e^a$, if $v$ is not the starting vertex of $e$. \end{enumerate} \end{lemma} \begin{proof}(Sketch.)
+Let $P_1$ and $P_2$ be the plaquettes on the left and right of the edge $e$ with respect to the orientations of $\Sigma$ and $e$.
+The supports of the corresponding vertex operator $V_{v,P}^h$, where $h \in H$, and edge operator $E_e^a$, where $a \in A$, intersect only if $v$ lies in the boundary of one of the two (or both) plaquettes $P_1$ and $P_2$ adjacent to $e$. {Some possible configurations are in figure \ref{fig:vertex_edge}.}

-By using base-point shifts that do not affect the edge $e$ we may assume that both adjacent plaquettes $P_1$ and $P_2$ have the starting vertex of $e$ as their base-points.
-By using edge orientation reversals that do not affect the edge $e$, we may further assume that all edges in the boundary of the plaquette $P_1$ are oriented in counter-clockwise direction around $P_1$, and that all edges in the boundary of $P_2$ except $e$ are oriented in counter-clockwise direction around $P_2$.